 The United States comprises three branches of government; Executive, Judicial, and Legislative.
 Each of these branches can prevent the other from gaining too much power.
 The United States did not create this, Cicero did.
 Writing in the first century BC Cicero advocated for a republican government where the people could elect representatives.

 To Cicero, the ideal government was one comprising three distinct branches.
 First, a tribune to allow the common people to create laws they would abide by.
 Second, a senate that would allow the wisdom of the elite to weigh in on affairs (judicial).
 Finally, an executive branch could rapidly act to protect the state (proconsul).

 The United States copied this form of government.
 The people can write their own laws by electing representatives to a council (legislative branch).
 The oldest and wisest of the people could pass judgment on decisions (judicial).
 The people could elect a king/president to protect their interests.

 All three of these branches, both in the late Roman Republic and the United States worked to provide a check and balance on the other.

 3: Cicero Advocated For The Free Market Economy

-Cicero’s book On Duties outlines how this idea system would work.
-First the people would elect to follow a leader that they believed would work in their best economic interest.
+Cicero’s book On Duties outlines how this ideal system would work.
+First, the people would elect to follow a leader that they believed would work in their best economic interest.

 Third, if at any point the free market system would falter the leader would step in to restore it to its former glory.